Judge OKs agreement to destroy gun used by Kyle Rittenhouse

 Conservatives across the nation have praised Rittenhouse, saying he was defending Kenosha from far-left militants.
 Liberals have painted him as a trigger-happy vigilante.

-The judge on Friday also ordered county officials to return Rittenhouse’s $2 million bail.
-His attorneys raised the money through donations from conservatives across the country.

-The judge approved an agreement that calls for splitting the money between Richards’ law firm and the #Fightback Foundation.
+Meanwhile, another legal fight is brewing over the fate of the $2 million that conservatives raised to cover Rittenhouse’s bail.
+Richards filed a motion Thursday seeking the money, with plans to divide it between his law firm and the #FightBack Foundation.
 Attorneys Lin Wood and John Pierce, who were representing Rittenhouse in the early days of case, formed the foundation to raise money for him.

-The agreement also calls for sending $150,000 to Schroder, the former star of the 1980s television series “Silver Spoons.”
+Richards also wants to give $150,000 back to actor Ricky Schroder, who donated to Rittenhouse’s defense.

-The Patent and Trademark Hedge Fund Trust filed a motion Thursday laying claim to the $2 million.
-The fund’s co-trustee, Mariel Johnson, argued in an affidavit that the fund had given as much as $2.5 million to Pierce to finance his cases and has been trying to recoup the money after Pierce’s law firm dissolved.
-Johnson noted that the fund gave him $300,000 to put toward Rittenhouse’s bail and is entitled to every dollar Pierce used to cover Rittenhouse’s bond.
+The Patent and Trademark Hedge Fund Trust filed a motion Thursday laying claim to the $2 million as well.
+The trust’s attorneys argue they’re Pierce’s creditors so they deserve all the money.

-Schroeder denied the motion, ruling that the fund’s attorneys aren’t licensed to practice in Wisconsin.

-Richards didn’t immediately respond to an email after the hearing inquiring about what his firm and the #Fightback Foundation will do with the money.
+The judge took up the motions Friday, but it was unclear how quickly he might issue a ruling.

-Rittenhouse’s case dates back to August 2020, when a white Kenosha police officer shot Jacob Blake, a Black man, during a domestic disturbance.
-The shooting left Blake paralyzed from the waist down and sparked several nights of protests.
+Demonstrators took to the streets for a number of nights in Kenosha in August 2020 after a white police officer shot Jacob Blake, a Black man, in the back as Blake was resisting arrest during a domestic disturbance.
+The shooting left Blake paralyzed from the waist down.

 Rittenhouse, who was 17 at time and living in Antioch, Illinois, was armed with an AR-15-style rifle that Black had purchased for him earlier that year because he was too young to buy a firearm under Wisconsin law.